 Cuttings should be well rooted in 4 to 8 weeks; then gradually allow more fresh air to enter the "humidity dome".

 Silk Hope softwood cuttings

 Seed: Growing mulberries from seed may be an interesting attempt to create a new cultivar, but it has its disadvantages.
 Mulberries do not grow "true to seed", so your new plant may not be like the mother plant.
 Also, mulberries are generally dioecious (having male and female flowers on separate plants), with a low percentage of plants being monoecious (having male and female on the same plant).
-And then there is the issue of time; mulberries grown from seed can take up to ten years to produce fruit.
+And then there is the issue of time; mulberries grown from seed can take up to ten years to produce fruit (Morus nigra can take even longer).
 And when it does fruit, it can take several years before the fruit reaches its maximum size and abundance.
 But seedlings are an easy way to produce rootstock for grafting.

 Most Morus alba and Morus rubra seeds planted 1/8" deep in a seed starter soil or potting mix, will germinate in about three weeks at about a thirty percent germination rate.
 Stratification for 60 to 90 days may increase germination percentages but does not appear necessary.
 Morus nigra is claimed by some authorities to not be able to produce a viable seed, perhaps as evidenced by the seeming lack of "wild" offspring.
 But that could be due to most Morus nigra trees are propagated as female clones, with few male pollinators.
 "Scientific" papers exist on the internet which show Morus nigra seeds are viable (2).
 Another factor which may contribute to seedling scarcity is that Morus nigra seedlings seem to have great difficulty growing and thriving for their first few years.